 It’s hard to be in the moment these days when there’s an almost-gravitational pull to look at the news on our phones for the one-billionth time.
 But one of the most powerful lessons we’ve learned while traveling is how valuable it is to immerse ourselves in the experience at hand.
 To refocus your attention away from the news, here are 10 exceptional ways to have fun and be present, Colorado-style.

 We independently source all of the products that we feature on MyColoradoParks.com.
 If you buy from the links on our site, we may receive an affiliate commission, which in turn supports our work.

 Do A Puzzle

-Focus your attention on putting together a gorgeous image of Rocky Mountain National Park’s Loch Lake.
-This 1,000-piece puzzle will keep you occupied while giving you a glimpse of arguably one of the most beautiful lakes in the park.
+Focus your attention on putting together a gorgeous image of Rocky Mountain National Park with Longs Peak in the background.
+This 1,000-piece puzzle will keep you occupied while giving you a glimpse of arguably one of the most beautiful views in the park.